(045) 894 538

 For a guide to purchasing a vehicle please see ddai.ie

-Note: It is advised not purchase a vehicle until you are in receipt of a primary medical certificate.
+Note: It is advised not purchase a vehicle until you are in receipt of a primary medical certificate and the vehicle has been accepted by Revenue.

 Note: For a younger child, a swivel car seat is deemed an adaptation.